frank-ant/Molecular-Weight-Calculator/README.md

 Visual Studio 2019 solution programmed in C++ using MFC.
 Mainly used by University students doing mass spectrometry.
 Gives accuate mass and isotope masses and intensities.
-The windows setup program is included MolWgtCalc.msi.
+The windows setup program is included MolWtCalc_setup.msi.
 This will install the program onto your computer.
 It will run on Win10.